-Eyal specializes in complex litigation proceedings involving a variety of aspects of commercial-economic law, particularly corporate law, securities law, banking law, contract law, intellectual property, class actions and derivative suits.
+Eyal specializes in complex litigation proceedings involving a variety of aspects of commercial-economic law, particularly corporate law, securities law, banking law, contract law, intellectual property, administrative appeals, class actions and derivative suits.

 Eyal gained considerable experience representing economic bodies, including banks, financial institutions, public companies, private companies and businessmen during high-volume, complex legal proceedings before various courts, including district courts and the Supreme Court.

 Before joining Barnea, Eyal served as a legal assistant to Justice Esther Hayut in the Supreme Court, and worked for a number of years at leading law firms in the practice areas of commercial-economic litigation and white-collar crime.